SchoolOfCode/w6d3_make-your-own-codewars_workshop-juan-and-nada/Kata.md

 Create a function that predict the results which takes in the number of lions, the time you have and number of ammo.
-If you die, it will return "Sorry!, you are dead, you've run out of ammo" or "Sorry!, you are dead, you've run of time " If you surive, it will return "Congratulations! you survived!"\*/
+If you die, it will return "Sorry!, you are dead, you've run out of ammo" or "Sorry!, you are dead, you've run of time " If you surive, it will return "Congratulations! you survived!"

 The function starts with: